Indre-V/animation-quiz/README.md

 #### Feedback Confirmation

-Provides the user with aknowledgement.
-Page reloads after 5 secons and return to the start screen.
+Provides the user with acknowledgement.
+Page reloads after 5 seconds and return to the start screen.

 <details><summary><b>Feedback Confirmation Page</b></summary>